ang-zeyu/infisearch/docs/src/tradeoffs.md

 Since the default settings (`RTT=2`, Little file bloat, Good scalability) fragments the index, stop word removal at indexing time is not done.

-Positional information also takes up a considerable proportion of the index size.
+Positional information also takes up a considerable (up to **3-4** times larger) proportion of the index size.

 If you are willing to forgo some features (e.g. phrase queries, boolean queries of stop words) in return for reducing the index size, you can enable / disable these options as appropriate.

-This would be especially useful if configuring for a **monolithic index** (`RTT=0`, Fair Scalability, Little File Bloat), or any other options which cache the index (not field stores) up front, as it reduces the index size to be retrieved up front.
+This would be especially useful if configuring for a **monolithic index** (`RTT=0`, Fair Scalability, Little File Bloat), or any [other options](#improving-either-option-to-rtt1) which cache the index (not field stores) up front, as it reduces the index size to be retrieved on initialisation.

 ### Limits of Scalability